skimit/orbital/README.md

 [Sputnik](https://github.com/pombredanne/sputnik/tree/master/sputnik) is a great library that manages data packages for another library, e.g. trained models for a machine learning library.
 However, Sputnik assumes packages will be hosted behind a webserver, which creates a fair bit of scaffolding work.
 We would like data packages to live on Amazon S3 instead.
-This library adds a single function, `patch_sputnik`, which should be called before uploading or downloading a Sputnik-managed resource.

 ## Usage